Symptoms (Ashley Tisdale album)

 Symptoms is the third studio album by American singer Ashley Tisdale.
 The album was released through Big Noise Music Group on May 3, 2019.
 Symptoms follows Tisdale's second studio album, Guilty Pleasure (2009), marking 10 years since her previous full studio release.
 Tisdale enlisted John Feldmann for the album's production, and collaborated with songwriters including Rachel West, Scot Stewart and Dylan McLean for much of the album's content.
 A pop and electropop album, Symptoms chronicles Tisdale's silent battle with depression and anxiety, while employing implicit lyrics to give the songs multiple meanings.
-It is Ashley’s first album to contain songs with explicit and profane lyrics.
+It is Tisdale’s first album to contain songs with explicit and profane lyrics.

 Symptoms received positive reviews from music critics, many of whom called the album "personal", while additionally going on to praise the vulnerability and maturity of the album.
 Commercially, the album reached number 22 on the US Independent Albums chart with no physical releases, while entering select downloads charts in Europe.
 It was preceded by the release of two singles: "Voices in My Head", which was released in the fall of 2018, followed by "Love Me & Let Me Go" in January 2019.